Fully device-independent quantum key distribution using synchronous correlations

 Finally, note $\tilde{M}_0 + \tilde{M}_1 + \tilde{M}_2 = -\mathbb{1}_{\h{L}_{00}} \oplus \mathbb{1}_{\h{L}_{01}} \oplus -\mathbb{1}_{\h{L}_{10}} \oplus \mathbb{1}_{\h{L}_{11}}$, and hence by Jensen's inequality

-Therefore, $\frac{1}{3} \sum_{x,y} \frac{1}{d}\tr\left(\left(E^x_y - \tilde{E}^x_y\right)^2\right) \leq \frac{104}{6}\lambda$ as desired. \end{proof}
+Therefore, $\frac{1}{3} \sum_{x,y} \frac{1}{d}\tr\left(\left(E^x_y - \tilde{E}^x_y\right)^2\right) \leq 8\lambda$ as desired. \end{proof}

 It is straightforward to the bound on the statistical difference to any synchronous quantum correlation close to $J_3 = -\frac{1}{8}$.
-We have every synchronous quantum correlation is a convex sum of synchronous quantum correlations with maximally entangled states \cite[Lemma 7 and Theorem 8]{rodrigues2017nonlocal} \bcl{add this result to the appendix and reference}.
+We have every synchronous quantum correlation is a convex sum of synchronous quantum correlations with maximally entangled states (see Appendix \ref{appendix:synchronous}, Lemma 1).
 So we may write $p = \sum_j c_j p_j$ where $p_j$ is as in the theorem above.
 Say $J_3(p_j) \leq -\frac{1}{8} + \lambda_j$, and so where we define $\lambda = \sum_j c_j\lambda_j$.
 With two uses of Jensen's inequality,

 Unfortunately, this does not yet produce a fully device-independent protocol as we still suffer from a ``synchronicity'' loophole.
 If a device produces an entangled pair, and Alice and Bob make measurements according to (\ref{eqn:projections-exy}), they can achieve statistics according to (\ref{eqn:protocol-correlation}) if and only if that state is maximally entangled.
 The self-testing (or rigidity) property requires the protocol to be synchronous, and therefore the loophole is that there may be asynchronous protocols that can produce $J_3 = -\frac{1}{8}$ without using maximally entangled states.
 We close this loophole in the next section.